 - University test score minimums for English language proficiency scores can be found here, https://grad.msu.edu/sites/default/files/content/apply/ENGLISH%20LANGUAGE%20PROFICIENCY.pdf.

 - A waiver for the English language proficiency test requirement may be requested for situations defined by the Graduate School.
+The waiver request form can be downloaded here: MPH Waiver Request Form.
 There is no guarantee waiver requests will be approved except in the following circumstances: